techqueria/website/content/english/communities/slack/community-guidelines.md

   - /slack/community-guidelines/
 ---

+## Overview

+We are a close knit community of Latinx in Tech, elevating each other as we grow into leaders within the tech industry.

+Whether you're already a Latinx professional in tech or are interested in becoming one, you'll be joining a fast-growing community.
+We help each other out with problems/questions, share positive, support one another's concerns over compensation and workplace challenges and network through both offline and online initiatives.

+Within our Slack, you will find:

+- career advice (anonymous option provided)
+- community moderators who make sure the Code of Conduct is being enforced
+- compensation advice (anonymous option provided)
+- free conference tickets or discounts
+- job opportunities
+- local events
+- member highlights
+- mentors and mentees
+- org wide updates from Techqueria
+- platform discounts
+- resources
+- scholarship opportunities
+- specific channels that cater to you - affinities, cities, passions, hobbies, etc
+- and so much more

+In terms of metrics, we have (as of February 2020):

+- 5,000+ members
+- 1,300+ weekly active members
+- 600+ daily active members
+- 250+ allies

 ## Allies 💛

-Techqueria is committed to bringing together and elevating Latinx professionals in the tech industry through a vibrant and supportive community. :taco:
+Techqueria is committed to bringing together and elevating Latinx professionals in the tech industry through a vibrant and supportive community. 🌮

 However, it is not a requirement to identify as Latinx to be in this community which is why allies get access to 4 channels